PipedreamHQ/pipedream/docs/docs/pricing/README.md

 Free Tiers have access to all pre-built actions and triggers, and all of the workflow building capabilites as other paid tiers.

-But Free account have a [daily limit of free credits](/limits#daily-credits-limit) that cannot be exceed.
+But Free accounts have a [daily limit of free credits](/limits#daily-credits-limit) that cannot be exceeded.
 Standard [Pipedream platform limits](/limits/) apply to Free Accounts as well.

 **To lift the daily credit limit and increase the number of workflows and connected accounts [upgrade to a paid tier](https://pipedream.com/pricing)**.